mikniin/gymstats/README.md

 Changed into depending upon pandas, which offers aggregations, grouping and some basic data analysis tools out of the box.

-For unit tests, opted for pytest
+For unit tests, opted for unittest

+Unittests are included also in the main exercise, running the data integrity tests.

+You can run them separately as well, in src dir, run python3 -m unittest org/gymstats/tests/TestDataIntegrity.py

 Architecture, started doing structure as a basic script, which evolved more into domain driven design like structure.
 This can be converted into a format, where we'd be able to